Newport 212

+The Newport 212 is a sailboat.
 The design was built by Newport Boats in Newport, California, United States, from 1972 until 1976, but it is now out of production.

 Design

 The Newport 212 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a fractional sloop rig, a spooned raked stem, a reverse transom, a transom-hung rudder controlled by a tiller and a retractable swing keel.
 It displaces 1500 lb and carries 400 lb of ballast.

 The boat has a draft of 5.00 ft with the swing keel extended and 10 in with it retracted, allowing beaching or ground transportation on a trailer.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin along with a drop leaf table.
 The optional galley is located on the starboard side just forward of the companionway ladder over the starboard berth.
 Cabin headroom is 50 in.

 The design has a PHRF racing average handicap of 267 and a hull speed of 5.8 kn.